 Funding: This work is supported in part by National Institutes of Health Grants R01GM115622, R01CA207701, RF1AG062257, and R21CA213535 (to J Wang).

-Conflicts of Interest: J Wang is a cofounder and holds stock in CoActigon, Inc., which is developing steroid receptor coactivator inhibitors for clinical use.
+Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/apc.2019.09.01).
+The series “Science on Pancreatic Cancer” was commissioned by the editorial office without any funding or sponsorship.
+J Wang is a cofounder and holds stock in CoActigon, Inc., which is developing steroid receptor coactivator inhibitors for clinical use.
 J Wang is also a cofounder of Chemical Biology Probes LLC.
-I Bijou has no conflicts of interest to declare.
+The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.